dwrobel/flatcam/README.md

 =================================================

+24.08.2019

+- modified CutOut Tool so now the manual gaps adding will continue until the user is clicking the RMB
+- added ability to turn on/of the grid snapping and to jump to a location while in CutOut Tool manual gap adding action

 23.08.2019

 - in Tool Cutout for the manual gaps, right mouse button click will exit from the action of adding gaps